THE KAC GLOBAL TOBACCO HARM REDUCTION SCHOLARSHIP PROGRAMME 2024/25

 Agree to their names, biographies and photograph being placed on the scholarship programme website alongside any appropriate outputs from their scholarship

 - Attendance at the GFN conference, alongside a bespoke programme for scholars, gives scholars a unique opportunity for learning & for implementing the knowledge and skills gained in their home countries.
-There are 20 entry level scholarships available annually, supporting agreed projects up to a value of $10,000.

 - The scholarships are a K•A•C project delivered with the help of a grant from the Foundation for a Smoke-Free World (FSFW).